20 July 2022

 “We are still going through the process,” the spokesperson said.

-The fleet modernisation plan designed to help lower carbon emissions comes as the airline, which was loss-making for years even before the pandemic, has been reporting positive cashflow since October.
+The fleet modernisation plan with the Airbus A330neos is designed to help lower carbon emissions comes as the airline, which was loss-making for years even before the pandemic, has been reporting positive cashflow since October.

 An Airbus spokesperson declined to comment, citing the company’s policy of not disclosing discussions it may or may not be having with customers.